 Expectant mothers who suffer from thyroid problems, seizures, or have intellectual disabilities (e.g. Down Syndrome) are at a higher risk of delivering a baby with cerebral palsy.

-Any complications during birth that run the risk of cutting off an infant’s oxygen supply can cause CP.
-Common birth complications that increase the risk for CP include:
+Any complications during birth that run the risk of cutting off an infant’s oxygen supply can cause cerebral palsy.
+Common birth complications that increase the risk for cerebral palsy include:

-Babies born under 5.5 pounds, and more so if they weigh around 3 pounds 5 ounces, are at a greater risk for CP than babies with a birth weight above 5.5 pounds.
+Babies born under 5.5 pounds, and more so if they weigh around 3 pounds 5 ounces, are at a greater risk for cerebral palsy than babies with a birth weight above 5.5 pounds.

 The likelihood of having cerebral palsy is higher if a baby is born before the usual 37 weeks of pregnancy, especially if the baby is born before the 32nd week.